Applies to England

 Golitha Falls is near the route of the Two Valleys Walk, a circular trail starting in St Neots and passes through the valleys of the River Loveny and River Fowey and the heights of Berry Down.

-For more information about the reserve, to discuss school visits or volunteering opportunities contact the reserve team by telephone 01726 891 096 or email firstname.lastname@example.org.
+For more information about the reserve, to discuss school visits or volunteering opportunities, email the reserve team at firstname.lastname@example.org.

 Goss Moor NNR is situated in a broad relatively flat, valley basin which forms the headwaters of the River Fal.
 It contains areas of dry and wet heath, mire, fen and open water, and a diverse mix of wildlife habitats.
 These are home to some of the country’s rarest species.